dychen/django-tutorial/README.md

 You can also go to [https://dashboard.heroku.com/apps/django-tutorial/](https://dashboard.heroku.com/apps/django-tutorial/) (replace django-tutorial with whatever your app name is) to get a nice GUI for administrative stuff.

-Congratulations, you're done!
-You've just created a full-functioning production-ready application in about an hour.
+You've just created a full-functioning production-ready application.
 Now, you should be able to open a web browser and go to your URL (in our case, it's [http://django-tutorial.herokuapp.com](http://django-tutorial.herokuapp.com)).
 Note that since we haven't made a root page, we'll get a 404 error if we just go to that address.

 * Go to [http://django-tutorial.herokuapp.com/add_user](http://django-tutorial.herokuapp.com/add_user)
 * Add some users (like Adaptly)
 * Check out all of the users currently in the database at [http://django-tutorial.herokuapp.com/all_users](http://django-tutorial.herokuapp.com/all_users)
 * Check out Adaptly's stats at [http://django-tutorial.herokuapp.com/users/adaptly](http://django-tutorial.herokuapp.com/users/adaptly)
 * Wait 10 minutes and then see if Adaptly's gotten any more likes by refreshing the page.

+Congratulations, you're done!
+Now, go grab yourself a beer and let your application do its stuff.

 <a name="appendix">Appendix</a>